adrianariton/Mohican/README.md

 ```bash
 ./scr.sh
 ```
 Server will be open on port `5000`.
-The main pge will guide you through the process.
+The main page will guide you through the process.

 ## TODOS:
 - Fix mp for MacOs [done 22 mar - Adi].
 Also improved the workflow slightly
-- Faster scraper (you can see that the request taks a while)
+- Faster scraper (you can see that the request takes a while)